-In 2020, ENV reached over 17 million people through social media ads and posts.
-Additionally, 47-60 TV stations aired 4 ENV Public Service Announcements, and ENV messages aired 17 million times a day on LCD elevator screens in buildings across Hanoi for a 2-month period.
-Also, ENV’s media statements alerting journalists to breaking wildlife trade news resulted in 780 articles written and published on multiple news websites.
-And finally, 648 ads aired on Voice of Vietnam National Radio Station.
+In 2021, ENV reached over 9.6 million people through social media ads and posts.
+Additionally, 50-60 TV stations aired 4 ENV Public Service Announcements, and ENV’s media statements alerting journalists to breaking wildlife trade news resulted in 885 articles written and published on multiple news websites.
+And finally, 778 ads aired on Voice of Vietnam National Radio Station.
 These ads, articles, and social media posts all communicated important messages to the public including the end of bear farming in Vietnam, the zoonotic risks to public health from wildlife trade and consumption, and that selling, advertising, trading and possessing wildlife illegally is punishable by up to 15 years in prison.

 How You Can Help